gmacario/easy-build/build-yocto-genivi/README.md

     $ docker pull gmacario/build-yocto-genivi

-### Creating the image using the build.sh script

-Alternatively you may do a local rebuild of your Docker image following to the instructions inside the `Dockerfile`.
-You may do so through the following command

-    $ ./build.sh

-**NOTE**: If the script appears to hang, please either delete or move the contents of the `shared/` subdirectory before launching the script.

 ### Creating the image from the Dockerfile

 This is basically what the `build.sh` script does, but you may customize the Docker image or add other configuration options (please consult `man docker` for details)

     $ docker build -t my-build-yocto-genivi .

 ## Running the Docker image

 Prerequisite: the Docker image is already available locally.